FutureProcessing/glpi-fpsoftware/README.md

 $nb_assoc   = Computer_SoftwareLicense::countForLicense($data['id']) + PluginFpsoftwareCommon::countForLicense($data['id']);
 ```

-###What can be improved?
+### What can be improved?
-* plugin doesn’t validate total number of licenses with number of assigned licenses to users;
+* plugin does not validate total number of licenses with number of assigned licenses to users;